justinmahar/articulate-nlg/README.md

 Here's how to go about it:

-- Make a project on GitHub with a `package.json` containing your `conceptual-nlg` version dependency.
+- Make a project on GitHub with a `package.json` containing your `articulate-nlg` version dependency.
 I recommend [TypeScript](https://www.typescriptlang.org/) but plain JavaScript is welcome too!
 - Create an npm module.
 For your npm module, use CommonJS module format.
   - **Your default export should be a persona instance that contains your core.**
-    - This ensures your persona always works for everyone even if the conceptual-nlg project's specs change over time.
+    - This ensures your persona always works for everyone even if the articulate-nlg project's specs change over time.
     - This also allows people to import your persona and use it right away.
   - Be sure to test importing and using your persona!
-- If you'd like to share a persona you've made in the [Ready-To-Use Personas](#ready-to-use-personas) section of this README, [add it to this README](https://github.com/justinmahar/conceptual-nlg/fork) and send me a pull request.
+- If you'd like to share a persona you've made in the [Ready-To-Use Personas](#ready-to-use-personas) section of this README, [add it to this README](https://github.com/justinmahar/articulate-nlg/fork) and send me a pull request.
 That section is only for personas than can be used via npm out of the box.

 ---